mzfr/mzfr.github.io/content/posts/2022-11-21-selfhosting.md

 ***

-I would definitely recommend people to give self-hosting a try, even if they don't want to actually use those applications.
+I would definitely recommend people give self-hosting a try, even if they don't want to actually use those applications.
 Just running them will teach you a lot about proper networking and managing containers, etc. And also I'd like to thank the [r/selfhosted](https://www.reddit.com/r/selfhosted/) for inspiring me, I hope one day I can be fully self-hosted :)